 When Feather Loss Isn’t Due To Molting

-Though molting is a totally normal and a necessary part of a chicken’s natural cycle, there is a time when feather loss can mean something other than feather renewal.
+Though chicken molting is a totally normal and a necessary part of their natural cycle, there is a time when feather loss can mean something other than feather renewal.

 If you have an active rooster who fancies himself the Don Juan of the poultry-yard, he may strip the feathers from a hen’s back during his mating sessions.
 This may happen if you have a more aggressive rooster, or if you have too few hens to spread out his amorous affections.
 In the increasing sun of spring, it may turn a hen’s bareback burnt red, and increase the stress of feather loss.